 Low Force Friction Welding is MTI’s newest solid-state joining process.
 Unlike the methods listed above, Low Force Friction Welding uses an external energy source to raise the interface temperature of the parts being welded.
 This reduces the process forces required to make a solid-state weld compared to traditional friction welding.
 The preheat element allows us to create the same quality of joint at a fraction of the force.

-Low Force Friction Welding can be achieved with either linear or rotary motion and has all the advantages of traditional friction welding, but its benefits are maximized.
+Low Force Friction Welding can be achieved with either linear or rotary motion and offers all the advantages of traditional friction welding, but its benefits are maximized.

-With Low Force Friction Welding, we can weld all of the same material combinations and geometries as we could with traditional friction welding, but the lower process loads allow us to weld items that may not have survived the traditional friction welding process.
+With Low Force Friction Welding, we can weld the same material combinations and geometries as with traditional friction welding, but the lower process loads allow us to weld items that may not have survived the traditional friction welding process.

 With Low Force Friction Welding, we are able to achieve: